 The CRM Challenge Data Quality: Part 1 Address Data

-I have been advising companies on the introduction of logistics CRM for almost 10 years.
 And I have been struggling with the quality of their data together with our new customers for just as long.

 Regarding the importance of data quality in logistics CRM projects, I have published the following Blog-Beitrag written: